Lakeside Camping at the Lower Rainbow Falls Campground

 There are two municipal campgrounds in Thunder Bay: Trowbridge Falls located NE of the city on the Current River and Chippewa Park located south of city on Lake Superior.
-Trowbrige, while a nice location, is semi-modern and when last visited it was not well maintained.
-When we last visited Chippewa Park (website) it was undergoing an extensive (and needed) rehabilitation (that has now been completed).
+The Trowbrige Campground, while a nice location, is semi-modern and when last visited it was not well maintained.
+When we last visited Chippewa Park (website) it was undergoing an extensive rehabilitation that has now been completed.
 As it has many amenities of interest to families and several RV sites we can provisionally recommend it.
-In 2011, Fort William Historical Park opened up a campground.
-It was closed when we visited in late September so we can't give a first-hand report except we could see he sites are on grass and are reasonably level.
+In 2011, Fort William Historical Park opened up a campground adjacent to its grounds.
+It was closed when we visited in late September so we can't give a first-hand report except we could see the sites are on grass and are reasonably level.

 The "Giant" park occupies over 60,000 acres of wilderness and 75% of the Sibley Peninsula which is directly across the bay from the city of Thunder Bay.
 In addition to extensive frontage on Lake Superior, it also hosts over 20 inland lakes.
 Other amenities include: 80 km of hiking trails, mountain biking, canoeing, kayaking, swimming, fishing, a nature center and a full service campground.

-Families may prefer the upper campground on Whitesand Lake and bordering Rainbow Falls.
+Families may prefer the upper campground on Whitesand Lake which is the headwaters for Rainbow Falls.
 The lake offers nice swimming, fishing, boating and canoeing.
 Other attractions include the picturesque falls and a few very nice hiking trails up to mountain and hilltops with panoramic views.
 The campground is modern, with showers, dump station, and approximately 100 campsites, 50 of which have electric service.
 The nearby village of Rossport is a worthwhile visit.